-Montessori is not just a curriculum – it is a way of life!
-It is a way of parenting and a lifestyle choice that is becoming more popular with modern day families.
-I see so often that parents parent the Montessori way but have never had a name for it or labelled it.
+Montessori us not just a curriculum, it is just a way of life.
+It is a way of parenting and a lifestyle choice that is becoming more popular with a modern day families.
+I see so often that parents parent the Montessori Way but have never had a name for it or labelled it.
 Meeting about 80 families a week has shown me that it is very easy to incorporate the Montessori way into households.
-Parents want their children to grown up to become the best version of themselves and the Montessori lifestyle allows this to become a reality.
+Parents want their children to grow up to become the best version of themselves and the Montessori teaches lifestyle allows this to become a reality.
 Montessori teaches independence, self-discipline, self-control, self-correction and self-confidence.
-All of these are skills that are necessary for adulthood and for getting along with society as a whole.
+All of these skills are necessary for adulthood and for getting along with society as a whole.

-My course lasted 6 months and was an intense course with a huge workload.
-It offered my 200 hours of work placement and I was so privileged to be working in the best Montessori Preschool in my area.
-Every day I went to uni or went to school I came out more certain that this was the right path for me.
+My course lasted six months and was an intense course with a huge workload.
+It offered me 200 hours of work placement and I was so privileged to be working in the best Montessori preschool in my area.
+Every day I want to uni or went to school I came out more certain that this was the right path for me.

 My aim as an educator and trainer is to try to make Montessori available to children from every economic background and I firmly believe that our future workforce and entrepreneurs will stem from Montessori children.